mshagirov/python_tylab/1_python.md

 ```

 ###  `dir()` and `help()`
-When working with new and unfamiliar objects and variables you might find function `dir()` which lists all obejct's attributes ("browse" through what is inside the object) very useful.
+When working with new and unfamiliar objects and variables you might find function `dir()` which lists all object's attributes ("browse" through what is inside the object) very useful.
 For instance, let's list all attributes of `x` (which is `int` type).

 ```python
 >>> x = 1  # assign integer to x